osposweb/osposweb.github.io/Getting-Started-installations.md

 # Local Install
 ----------------------

-We advise to follow instructions here as closely as possible, otherwise we won't be able to support you in case of issues. **Dont use github directly!!**
+We advise to follow instructions here as closely as possible, otherwise we won't be able to support you in case of issues. **Don't use github directly!!**

 ## Local Deploy install